Chapter Library of Verona: History

-The Chapter Library of Verona is one of the oldest library in the world.
+The Chapter Library of Verona is one of the oldest libraries in the world.
 Of the many metropolitan churches which formed collections of books for the use of the clergy in the two hundred years after Constantine's adoption of Christianity in 312, only Verona has a continuous history to the present.
 In the fifth century it was one of the few important cities of the Western Empire, the favourite residence of the Ostrogoth King Theodoric the Great, with a basilica whose grandeur can be reconstructed in imagination from the large surviving areas of mosaic pavement and the fragments (discovered in 1945) in the form of the Chi Rho (XP) monogram of the many bronze lamps that lit the interior.
 Almost certainly the cathedral already possessed a library and scriptorium, in which one or more of the five fifth-century codices it still owns were written.
 Besides two treatises by Saint Hilary of Poitiers, they include the sermons of Maximinus, the Arian bishop of Ravenna, with marginal notes in a Gothic script, evidently copied in a centre ruled by the Arian king of the Ostrogoths.